-If you feel on the fence about pursuing an online degree, know that this is normal.
+If you’re on the fence about pursuing an online degree, it’s normal.
 Adult students often feel pressed for time and many wonder if they can adjust to learning behind a screen.
 If you feel anxious about paying a deposit for online education before getting a true sense of what to expect, the good news is that you don’t have to.
 Many reputable and highly regarded schools with online programs offer the chance for interested students to sample a course before they commit.

 Test Driving a Real Course